 Click here for an example

 (This example is for demonstration purposes only.
-PLUS loan differ due to the student individual circumstances.
-If you have concerns or question, contact the Financial Aid Office.
+PLUS loans may differ due to the student individual circumstances.
+If you have concerns or questions, contact the Financial Aid Office).

 When are PLUS Loans disbursed?

 The loan funds will be sent to the school by the Department of Education and will be used to pay for tuition, fees, room, board, and other authorized charges.
 Disbursement dates will coincide with dates that are specified by the school and cannot be requested prior to regularly scheduled disbursement dates.
 For disbursement dates please view the 'Term Disbursement Information' located on our web site.